MFA Factor Sequencing

 Note the following limitations before configuring Factor Sequencing:

 - You can't use Factor Sequencing when you deploy Identity Provider and IWA sign-in flows.
-Users will not be prompted to authenticate with additional factors when signing in to Okta using an external IDP or IWA.
+Users won't be prompted to authenticate with additional factors when signing in to Okta using an external IDP or IWA.

 - Factor Sequencing chains can't be specified for application sign-on policies.

-- A user must be enrolled in the first factor in the factor sequence to be sign in successfully.
-If they have not enrolled in the first factor of the sequence, they will be unable to sign in.
+- A user must be enrolled in the first factor in the factor sequence to be signed in successfully.
+If they haven't enrolled in the first factor of the sequence, they will be unable to sign in.